UPDATED JAN 9, 2020

-Founded by celebrity trainer Jess Schuring, the ethos at Heartcore is all about living a balanced life of positivity and well-being, which echoes throughout their 10 studios across London.
+Founded by celebrity trainer Jess Schuring, the ethos at Heartcore is all about living a balanced life of positivity and well-being, which echoes throughout their 10 London-area studios.
 Their power yoga sessions cater to all levels and involve a combination of mobility, strength, and breath work — perfect for improving balance, flexibility, and stamina.
-With airy interiors and a spa-like atmosphere, their studio spaces are guaranteed to instill ALL the zen.
+Add in the airy interiors and a spa-like atmosphere, and you've got a studio space that's guaranteed to instill ALL the zen.

-Occupying a converted Victorian tram depot in Clapton and a trendy art gallery-inspired space in Shoreditch, Blok is the place to be if you’re looking for a large selection of carefully-curated classes.
-These sweet sessions range from traditional HIIT or yoga to more unique methods such as primal movement and Methodology X — the workout for women created by Dan Roberts (aka the trainer to a plethora of international Victoria’s Secret models).
+Occupying a converted Victorian tram depot in Clapton and a trendy art gallery-inspired space in Shoreditch, BLOK has an expansive selection of carefully-curated classes that will challenge both your body and mind.
+Try out everything from traditional HIIT and yoga to more unique mash-ups like primal movement and Methodology X — a workout for women created by Dan Roberts (aka the trainer to a plethora of international Victoria’s Secret models).

-This is a class you can get through with a workout buddy.
-It’s a 45-minute, high-intensity circuit and relies on you completing your required round of weight and cardio reps per exercise before you can tag in your partner (and catch your breath).
-Just so you know, it’s around 50 reps per exercise shared between the two of you — and with four exercises per circuit as part of four circuits, well, you do the math.
-Needless to say, you’ll want to pick your more motivational friend or the most hyped-up-looking stranger in the room.
-Just get through the session at their London Bridge site; you can share a well-earned drink and a pat on the back afterwards.
+As the name suggests, this strength and conditioning gym in London Bridge is all about team workouts.
+Their signature class is a 45-minute, high-intensity circuit that relies on you completing your required round of weight and cardio reps per exercise before you can tag in your partner (and catch your breath).
+Just so you know, it’s around 50 reps per exercise shared between the two of you — and with four exercises per circuit as part of four circuits, well... you do the math.
+You'll have to dig deep to get through the session at this sweat spot, but you can a pat on the back and a few sweaty high-fives afterwards.

-Third Space is about training for posterity, not just for aesthetic.
-That’s why they’ve got every element of your training covered: recovery, injury prevention, and form.
-Before you dive into your workout at any one of their six spaces, members are taken through a detailed movement screen to highlight any imbalances, back problems, weak knees, and posture alignments.
+Third Space has every element of your training covered: recovery, injury prevention, and form.
+Before you dive into your workout at any one of their six spaces, members are taken through a detailed movement screening to highlight any imbalances, back problems, weak knees, and posture alignments.
 This ensures your fitness plan is totally bespoke and you’re clued-up on how to train independently.
 Combine that with unrivalled equipment and luxury facilities and you can see why this is one of London’s most reputable fitness studios.

 KXU (aka the little sister of luxury private member’s club KX) is a no-membership, pay-as-you-go boutique fitness hub in Chelsea.
-They offer everything from cycling to sparring, deadlifts to detoxes; you can train how you want and on your own terms.
-You can still train with a PT, but it’s really about the classes at KXU.
-They’ve created an integrated approach to group fitness that’s centred around strength, stretching, and cardio disciplines (each offers resistance and interval training).
-And that idea extends to everything from Vinyasa and gravity yoga to Paola’s Body Barre classes and interval cycling.
-Fitt Tip: check out their Nutrition Bar for a gourmet take on post-workout refuelling.
+They offer everything from cycling to sparring and deadlifts to detoxes.
+Plus, they’ve created an integrated approach to group fitness that’s centred around strength, stretching, and cardio disciplines (each workout offers resistance and interval training).
+So, no matter if you've booked a gravity yoga session or one of Paola’s Body Barre classes, you can expect to be pushed to your edge.
+Fitt Tip: check out their Nutrition Bar for a post-workout refuel.

-Oh, you don’t know Barry?
-If you don’t, you soon will.
-Barry’s Bootcamp’s signature hour-long workouts involve 25–30 minutes of intense cardio treadmill routines mixed in with 25–30 minutes of strength-training intervals.
-The classes are known to burn up to 1,000 calories (the more you put in, the more you get out) and cater equally to fitness fanatics and complete beginners.
-You choose your speed and weight, but the energy in the room—and from the ripped bootcamp instructor—will be enough motivation to push yourself beyond your comfort zone.
-Sweat-drenching, fat-burning, and highly-addictive, Barry’s studios can be found in Euston, Hackney, Queensway, Belgravia, and Canary Wharf.
+An international powerhouse, Barry’s Bootcamp offers a signature, hour-long workout that involves 25–30 minutes of intense cardio treadmill routines mixed in with 25–30 minutes of strength training intervals.
+No need to feel intimidated, though, these classes cater equally to fitness fanatics and complete beginners.
+You choose your speed and weight, but don't be surprised when the infectious energy in the room motivates you to push yourself beyond your comfort zone.
+Sweat-drenching and highly-addictive, Barry’s studios can be found in Euston, Hackney, Queensway, Belgravia, and Canary Wharf.

-These classes are seriously effective.
-Whether you’re pounding the treadmill or pedalling to get your heart pumping, their range of classes are accompanied by amazing playlists, live MCs, and even the occasional jazz band that will have you feeling pumped, sweaty, and accomplished.
-Their luxury boutique gyms are based in St Mary Axe, Broadgate Circle, Southbank, and Bayswater.
+Whether you’re pounding the treadmill or pedalling your heart out, if you're sweating at 1Rebel, prepare for amazing playlists, live MCs, and an experience that's nothing short of epic.
+Their luxury boutique gyms are based in St Mary Axe, Broadgate Circle, South Bank, Angel, and Bayswater.
 And if you want to see what the world’s first cycling amphitheatre looks like, visit 1Rebel Victoria — it’s spread over three floors!
-All five studios feature modern, spacious changing rooms that are stocked with the best high-end beauty products.
+All five spots feature modern, spacious changing rooms that are stocked with the best high-end beauty products.
 You can also refuel at their Roots & Bulbs smoothie bar for a post-workout pick-me-up.
-Fitt Tip: go on Fridays; there’s prosecco for anyone at the last class of the day.
+Fitt Tip: go on Fridays; there’s Prosecco for anyone at the last class of the day.

-If you’re looking for a fitness class in luxurious surroundings that will push you to your limits, then make your way to Core Collective.
-Their studios High Street Kensington and Knightsbridge are spacious and feature classes that are super-challenging but equally as fun.
+If you’re looking for a fitness studio that pairs expertly-designed spaces with hardcore workouts, then make your way to Core Collective.
+Their locations in High Street Kensington, Knightsbridge, and St John's Wood are spacious, modern, feature classes that are super-challenging but equally as fun.
 Plus, this pay-as-you-go class-based gym focuses on three main class themes: Velocity (HIIT), Resistance (TRX), and Accelerate (cycling), so you get to choose exactly how you’d like to fatigue your muscles.

 If you have a serious love affair with indoor cycling, Psycle needs to be part of your fitness routine.
-With studios in Canary Wharf, Mortimer Street, Shoreditch, and Clapham, Psycle is the place to be if you like your workout hard, fast, and fun.
-Their state-of-the art music system and club-style lights will keep you in the zone, making sure you finish the full 45-minute class strong.
+With studios in Canary Wharf, Shoreditch, Clapham, Westbourne, and on Mortimer St., get ready for a state-of-the art music system and club-style lights that will keep you in the zone, making sure you finish the full 45-minute class strong.
 Not a cycling fan?
 Don’t worry.
-Despite their name, Psycle isn’t just about sweating it out on bikes.
+Despite their name, Psycle isn’t just about high-intensity rides.
 Barre, strength, and yoga sessions are also on offer at all of their sites — perfect for switching up your workout!
 And don’t forget about their Energy Kitchen.
-No visit to Psycle is complete unless you grab one of their legendary smoothies on your way out.
+No visit is complete without one of their legendary smoothies.